davidtchiu/davidtchiu.github.io/teaching/cs161/hwk7.twitter/index.md

     [10pts] isHashtag() and isMention() have been implemented using proper calls to String methods.

+    [20pts] Your ArrayList of hashtags is alphabetized.

+    [5pts]  No duplicate hashtags should be in your ArrayList.
+            (Ignore case)

     [10pts] toString() is properly implemented.

-    [30pts] processTweet successfully implemented to tokenize
+    [20pts] processTweet() successfully implemented to tokenize
             tweet using split() and update the stats accordingly.

-    [10pts] processTweet manages an ArrayList of hashtags.
-A new hashtag is only added when it doesn't already exist (ignore case).

-    [15pts] The main() method in TweetStat continuously accepts user input in the form of a tweet, and it processes each one as soon as it's input.
+    [10pts] The main() method in TweetStat continuously accepts user input in the form of a tweet, and it processes each one as soon as it's input.
 The only exception is when .quit is entered, which terminates the loop/program and prints out the stats of all the tweets that were input.

-    [5pts] You re-use code whenever possible.
+    [3pts] You re-use code whenever possible.

-    [5pts] You provide Javadocs style comments for any new methods implemented.
+    [2pts] You provide Javadocs style comments for any new methods implemented.
 You include sufficient inline
            comments to explain the logic of your methods.
 ```